dr-guangtou/daily_astroph/astroph-1901.md

 #### [Stochastic modeling of star-formation histories I: the scatter of the star-forming main sequence](https://arxiv.org/abs/1901.07556)
+    - **Interesting**
+    * a framework for modelling the star-formation histories of galaxies as a stochastic process.
+        - define this stochastic process through a power spectrum density with a functional form of a broken power-law.
+    * SFH在短时间内是想干的，强度由power law的slope决定，在长时标上：they decorrelate to resemble white noise over a timescale that is proportional to the timescale of the break in the power spectrum density, τbreak.
+    * Specifically, we show how the measurements of the normalisation and width (σMS) of the main sequence, measured in several passbands that probe different timescales, give a constraint on the parameters of the underlying power spectrum density.
+    * This implies that star-formation histories of galaxies lose “memory” of their previous activity on a timescale of ∼ 200 Myr, highlighting the importance of baryonic effects that act over the dynamical timescales of galaxies.

 #### [The Enigmatic (Almost) Dark Galaxy Coma P: Distance Measurement and Stellar Populations from HST Imaging](https://arxiv.org/abs/1901.07557)